neilgee/slicknav-menu/readme.md

 The settings are found via the dashboard Settings > SlickNav Menu

- - Here you add in your CSS Menu Selector.
+ - Here you add in your CSS Menu Selector

- - Maximum width for the menu to appear, default is 600px.
+ - Maximum width for the menu to appear, default is 600px

- - Menu background color, default is #4c4c4c.
+ - Menu background color, default is #4c4c4c

- - Menu button color, default is #333.
+ - Menu button color, default is #333

  - Menu label color, default is #fff

  - Menu icon color, default is #fff

+ - Menu label shadow, default is on

+ - Menu icon shadow, default is on

+ - Menu link color, default is #fff

+ - Menu link hover background color, default is #ccc

- - Menu button position, default is right.
+ - Menu button position, default is right

- - Menu font size, default is 16px.
+ - Menu font size, default is 16px

+ - Menu label size, default is 18px

+ - Menu font case, default is none

- - Submenu button indicator position, default is right.
+ - Submenu button indicator position, default is right

  - Menu position, body tag is default